iExecBlockchainComputing/documentation/for-developers/go-to-production.md

 The following applies only to the Scone framework.
 {% endhint %}

-If you're developing a Confidential Computing application, be aware of following information.
+If you are developing a Confidential Computing application, be aware of following information.

 ### SMS running inside an enclave